-Hall, a Democrat, was the representative for Ohio's 9th congressional district from 1857 to 1859.
+Hall was the representative for Ohio’s 9th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1857 to Mar 1859, Hall missed 122 of 548 roll call votes, which is 22.3%.
 This is on par with the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.